terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 ```

 #### The `Tell` Class
-To return the answers to TetraOpt, we need to create a Tell object.
-For the objective function, we need the list of the results, the parameters and the headers to construct it.
-For the local optimization function, we need an extra candidates parameter.

 An Example of `Tell` object values for an objective and local optimization function:
 ```
 {